marianodsr/js-stock-bot/README.md

  ## How to run

+ Run docker-compose up by being at the root of the repository

  This application is decoupled from chat room, but docker compose in chat-room is the one in charge of spinning
  the rabbitMQ container